CrunchyData/crunchy-katacoda/postgis/load_data/09-textfiles.md

 - We also use the WITH clause to add the `null ''` option.

-We have a tab-delimited .txt file, so we'd use `text` for our FORMAT parameter (which is the default for `\copy`/SQL COPY, so we don't need to specify it in the command).
+We have a tab-delimited .txt file, so we'd use `text` for our FORMAT parameter (which is the default for [`\copy`](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMANDS-COPY)/ [SQL COPY](https://www.postgresql.org/docs/current/sql-copy.html), so we don't need to specify it in the command).
 The tab delimiter is also default for `text`.
 The only option we need to explicitly include is `null ''` which indicates that null values are represented by empty strings in the file.